MantledIllusion/saman/README.md

 # saman
-Saman is a lightweight library for data conversion.
+Saman is a lightweight library for data processing like conversion, persisting or synchronizing.

 Albizia Saman, originally Samanea Saman and called 'árbol de la lluvia' ('The Rain Tree') by locals is a plant originated in middle and south america.
 Besides its characteristic